pnp/blog/content/weekly-agenda/24-08-19/index.md

 ---

+### Power Platform monthly Community Call - 21st of August

+Typically demos here are from the community by the community.
+You are welcome to demo here 👋

+* Wednesday, 24th of August, 8:00 AM PT / 3:00 PM GMT
+* Download the [recurring invite](https://aka.ms/powerplatformcommunitycall) or [join the call](https://aka.ms/PowerPlatformMonthlyCall) we'd love to see you in the call!
+* If you can't make it this time, you can watch the recording recording from here: [Microsoft 365 & Power Platform Community - Power Platform calls](https://www.youtube.com/watch?v=qLM6MChvrOk&list=PLR9nK3mnD-OVHNx67Q2Uxe7wodTnjHguz)

+Demos:

+* [Paul Murana](https://www.linkedin.com/in/pmurana/) (Accendo Solutions) - How to use C# to build custom connectors easily with the help of GitHub Copilot
+* [Craig White](https://www.linkedin.com/in/craig-white-/) (ANS Group) - Click, Send, Delivered: How to Send Emails Directly from Power Apps
+* [April Dunnam](https://www.linkedin.com/in/aprildunnam/) (Microsoft) - Power Platform Copilot Prompts

+Also: 📷 Picture Time with community in Together Mode!

+**Interested on doing a demo here?** - [Let us know](https://aka.ms/community/request/demo) and we'll get you scheduled!

+---

-### Microsoft 365 & Power Platform bi-weekly community Call - 15th of August
+### Viva Connections & SharePoint Framework bi-weekly community Call - 22nd of August

-* Thursday, 15th of August, 7:00 AM PT / 2:00 PM GMT
+* Thursday, 22nd of August 2024, 7:00 AM PT / 2:00 PM GMT
-* Download the [recurring invite](https://aka.ms/spdev-sig-call) or [join the call](https://aka.ms/spdev-sig-call-join) we'd love to see you in the call!
+* Download the [recurring invite](https://aka.ms/spdev-spfx-call) or [join the call](https://aka.ms/spdev-spfx-call-join) we'd love to see you in the call!
 * If you can't make it this time, you see the recording of the call from the [Microsoft 365 & Power Platform Community YouTube channel](https://www.youtube.com/watch?v=gAqUr9wa2_0&list=PLR9nK3mnD-OURfm5Ypu-wK52cxBv_gXCA)

 Demos this time

-* [Ejaz Hussain](https://www.linkedin.com/in/hussaine/) (Advania) - Leveraging Messaging Extensions to build Copilot Plugin with SharePoint List Content
-* [Stuart Baxter](https://www.linkedin.com/in/sbaxter86/) (DigPacks) - streamlining user access to apps using Power Apps for Makers connector
-* [Chris Kent](https://www.linkedin.com/in/thechriskent/) (Takeda) - List Formatting Tips & Tricks - latest features
+* [Chris Kent](https://www.linkedin.com/in/thechriskent/) (Atea Global Services) - SharePoint Framwork Tips and Tricks - Learnings from the field
+* [Hugo Bernier](https://www.linkedin.com/in/bernierh/) (Takeda) - Using Azure OpenAI assistant APIs with SPFx - Part II

 Also: 📷 Picture Time with community in Together Mode!